boonebgorges/buddypress-docs/readme.txt

 * Fix bug that prevented attachment uploads on group Doc creation pages
 * Fix some textdomain errors
 * Fix "admins and mods of..." permissions setting
+* More accurate list of items on "Edited by..." tab
 * Improve the way attachment URLs are built
 * Allow Docs with empty content field
 * Improved compatibility with PHP 5.4+